 Let’s inform these legitimate and important concerns with the facts.
-The United States has the highest dropout rate in the industrialized world, according to a Harvard analysis of data from the Organization for Economic Cooperation and Development.
-The "Pathways to Prosperity" study by the Harvard Graduate School of Education in 2011 shows that just 56 percent of college students complete four-year degrees within six years.
-Only 29 percent of those who start two-year degrees finish them within three years.
+The United States ties for 17th place among 22 industrialized countries for high school graduation.
+Just 62 percent of college students complete four-year degrees within six years, and only 33 percent of those who start two-year degrees finish them within three years.

 So besides money concerns, what are some of the very real “risk” factors that cause student to drop out of college?
 Take a look:

 - Poor “life skills” to handle the transition.
 Students often find that they don’t know how to manage the academic workload and balance that with a social life and handling life’s daily concerns.